nfabir2018331087/VehicleToRent-MERN/README.md

 ## Overview
 #### General Description
 This is a website for a car rental service.
-Just for fun, I named it VehicleToRent Inc. On the homepage you will be able to see the available cars.
+Just for fun, I named it VehicleToRent Inc. On the homepage, you will be able to see the available cars.
 Then, on the reservation page you will find a form where you can put your information, your reservation ID, start and end time, and the additional charges that can be applied.

 Based on your start and end time, the system will calculate the duration.
 You can also see the available car types and cars associated with those types.
 Based on the car's rates your